529 savings plan

 In Family Needs, Wealth Strategy

 A 529 Savings Plan is a tax-advantaged account used to pay for qualified education expenses.
-Contributions are typically invested in target-date funds, which gradually shift toward a more conservative allocation as the beneficiary nears college age and will need to begin making withdrawals.
+Contributions are typically invested in target-date funds, which gradually shift toward a more conservative allocation as the beneficiary nears college age.

 1. What are the tax advantages of 529 Savings Plans?

-Contributions and earnings grow federal and state tax-free, provided withdrawals are used to pay qualified education expenses.
+529 plan contributions and earnings grow federal and state tax-free, provided withdrawals are used to pay qualified expenses.

 • Room and board (subject to limits set by the college)